conal/webgl-experiment-1/README.md

-Some experiments with WebGL, toward resurrecting Shady.
+# Some experiments with WebGL, toward resurrecting Shady

 See [the demo](http://conal.github.io/webgl-experiment-1/).